activecm/pi_show/README.md

 # pi_show
-Python script/library for displaying text and graphics on Raspberry pi Waveshare Hat
+Python script/library for displaying text and graphics on Raspberry pi PiOled Hat